-The Mendocino County Continuum of Care for the Homeless (CoC), which is coordinated by the Homeless Services Planning Group convened and facilitated by the Adult and Older Adult System of Care of the Mendocino County Health and Human Services Agency, conducts a Point in Time (PIT) Count Survey of the homeless biannually.
+The Mendocino County Continuum of Care for the Homeless (CoC), which is convened and facilitated by the Adult and Aging System of Care of the Mendocino County Health and Human Services Agency, conducts a Point-in-Time (PIT) Count Survey of the homeless biannually pursuant to federal Department of Housing and Urban Development (HUD) instructions.
 The PIT census numbers show that as of January 2017 Mendocino County had 1,078 unsheltered individuals experiencing homelessness, 113 in emergency shelters, and 47 in transitional housing.
 Of the individuals who were experiencing homelessness, 825 were male, 411 were female and 2 were transgendered.
-10

-10 (Mendocino County Continuum of Care, 2017)
+&lt;sup>10 (Mendocino County Continuum of Care, 2017)